01 of 04

 No matter how you do it, Brioche is fun to work and easy once you get the hang of it.
 It's a wonderful, reversible stitch that's great for scarves, washcloths and other projects you want to look good on both sides, or for things you want to have a lot of stretch and softness.

-It starts with a setup row and, the way I do it, is worked with an odd number of stitches (because I like to do selvedge edges).
-For the sample shown, I used 15 stitches.Continue to 2 of 4 below.
+It starts with a setup row and is worked with an odd number of stitches.
+The sample shown uses 15 stitches.Continue to 2 of 4 below.

 02 of 04

 The first row of Brioche stitch is only done at the beginning of the project.
 But the way it's done is the same method you'll use throughout the pattern to make the textured ridges.